h2020-riskgone/dmp/README.i.md

 ## Acknowledgments

-This project has received funding for <project> from European Union Horizon 2020 Programme (H2020) under grant agreement nº <grant/>.
+This <project/> DMP has received funding from European Union Horizon 2020 Programme (H2020) under grant agreement nº <grant/>.
-This project has received funding for NanoCommons from European Union Horizon 2020 Programme (H2020) under grant agreement nº 731032.
+It is based on the NanoCommons DMP, which has received funding from European Union Horizon 2020 Programme (H2020) under grant agreement nº 731032.